 - The ability to apply for Project/Event funding.

 Do you have an idea for a working group?
 RPIRG has yearly funds available for working groups.
-If you are interested in forming a Working Group, fill out the Working Group Application Form and bring it to the RPIRG office (Riddell Centre, Room 222), where the RPIRG staff would be happy to assist you in making your application a successful one!
+If you are interested in forming a Working Group, fill out the Working Group Application online (accessed HERE).
+RPIRG staff would be happy to assist you in making your application a successful one!

 The following Working Groups are currently taking action in their area of interest.
 If you would like to join one of these groups, please contact the group directly at the email address provided!